New York City Tip Theft Lawyer

 - Credit card

-What is a Tip Credit?
+What Is a Tip Credit?

 Minimum Wages for Tipped Employees

-In addition, New York City’s minimum wage laws for those in the hospitality and food industry are as follows:
+New York City’s minimum wage laws for those in the hospitality and food industry are as follows:

-- Minimum Wage: $12.50
+- Minimum wage: $12.50

 When an employer fails to meet these state standards, an employee likely has a wage and tip claim.